HonorLock/moodle-plugin/README.md

 # Requirements

 1. Honorlock Proctoring was tested with Moodle 3 and Moodle 4.
-2. An Honorlock organization client id and client secret are required for setup.
+2. Honorlock organization client id and client secret are required for setup
 3. Honorlock Proctoring authenticates for instructors via LTI.
 Please, check the LTI configuration below.

 # Configuration